Welcome Reception at the Winston-Salem Visitor Center

 Walk through Old Salem and learn how about the rich history of African Americans in Salem.
 Visit St. Philips Moravian Church, the state’s oldest standing African American church, is being restored as an interpretive site for the African American experience.

 View arts and exhibits and experience our community's vibrant African American culture.
-With its 6,500 square feet of gallery space, Diggs offers 10-15 visual art exhibitions each year and hosts educational programs in a number of disciplines.
+With its 6,500 square feet of gallery space, Diggs offers hosts educational programs in a number of disciplines each year.

 Take a guided tour of the sculpture garden and see the breathtaking Biggers Murals, Origins and Ascension, located in the O'Kelly Library on campus.
 These powerful works tower over you, standing more than 30 feet tall and 15 feet wide.